 I found myself almost instantly immersed in a creative exploration as a photographer amongst improvisation performance artists.
 I also completed a Yoga Teacher Training and started teaching a bit.
 However, neither photography (as an artistic endeavor) nor Yoga teaching provided sufficient reliable income.
-Continuing to follow my heart, I attempted to start an art/business initiative, but that didn’t catch on.
+Continuing to follow my heart, I attempted to start an art/business initiative that didn’t come to life.

 I have learned that what I experience to be my gifts changes in response to the environment I am in.
 Different contexts evoke different qualities in me.
 Yet, as a point of departure, this is what is alive in me right now: